mikeoller82/reflex-coding-agent/README.md

 To use, enter a clear instruction in the dashboard (e.g., “add a React hook for debounced search with tests”), select a model, and Run.
 Set the Workspace Directory to a relative or absolute path; the agent executes all operations with `cwd` set to that directory.

+Important notes for global usage:
+- Prefer absolute paths (e.g., `/home/you/my-app` or `C:\Users\you\my-app`).
+- `~` and `~/...` are expanded to your home directory on the server side.
+- Browser file pickers do not expose real filesystem paths for security.
+The “Browse” button cannot determine the absolute path in most browsers; paste the full path into the input instead and click Validate.

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.